How to use Brisbane City Plan 2014

 - Reconfiguring a lot.

-If your proposal is not one of the uses listed here, you can find a step by step description for determining the level of assessment in Part 5.3.2 of City Plan.
+If your proposal is not one of the uses listed here, you can find a step by step description for determining the category of development and category of assessment in Part 5.3.2 of City Plan.
 Alternatively you can use the basic instructions provided here.

-If the development is not prescribed a level of assessment and you know the type of development, you can refer to the relevant section of Part 5 of City Plan:
+If the development is not prescribed a category of assessment and you know the type of development, you can refer to the relevant section of Part 5 of City Plan: